 - If that is too easy, let go of your legs and do full sit-ups.

 - Wanting more of a challenge?
 Cross your arms over your chest and then do your sit-ups.

-- Do 10-15 reps in thoughts of JUNE.
-More or less depending on your ability and desire.
+- Do 10-15 reps in the thought of JUNE.
+More or less depends on your ability and desire.